avaneev/biteopt/README.md

 "mutation") operations are used that move the solutions into positions with a probabilistically lower objective function value.

-Since version 2021.1 BiteOpt uses a companion optimizer - CSpherOpt - which works independently and provides "reference points" to BiteOpt.
+Since version 2021.1 BiteOpt uses a companion optimizer - SpherOpt - which works independently and provides "reference points" to BiteOpt.
 This companion improves BiteOpt's convergence properties considerably, especially when the parameter space is rotated.